KritikaSagar/animated-broccoli/README.md

 This Repository is for the developing Android application!

-Any type of PR welcome
+Any type of PR welcome, Please follow contributions guidelines.